 The Chief Review Officer has currently advised, extensions of time may be granted under section 96.2(4) of the Act, to extend the 90 day and 45 day time limits where there are special circumstances surrounding Covid-19.
 In addition, due to the complexity of the proceedings, there may also be an extension of time on the review itself, with is typically 150 days.

 WSBC will be waiving premiums for employers who are approved to receive the Canada Emergency Wage Subsidy (CEWS).
-This will be applied retroactively to the March 15, 2020 start date and continue for the duration of the CEWS program, which is currently until August 29, 2020.
+This will be applied retroactively to the March 15, 2020 start date and continue for the duration of the CEWS program, is currently until August 29, 2020.
 Employers must ensure they keep all documentation identifying workers who were furloughed, as a result of Covid-19.

 Yes, every employer is required to have a COVID-19 safety plan that assesses the risk of exposure at their workplace and implements measures to keep their workers safe.